syleetim/syleetim.github.io/_projects/eastgermany.markdown

 where $$N_j$$ is the employment size of firm $$j$$, $$\mathcal{I}$$ is the set of incumbent firms (that are in existence in both $$t$$ and $$t+1$$), and $$\mathcal{N}_t$$ the set of firms in existence only in year $$t$$.

 So job reallocation captures the following.
-Among all jobs in the economy from one period to the next, how many involved a change in firm size, or firm entry or exit?
-Then we can define **excess worker reallocation**---worker swaps across firms that didn't involve a change in size---as
+Among all job switches in the economy from one period to the next, how many involved a change in firm size, or firm entry or exit?
+Then we can also define **excess worker reallocation** as

 $$
     EWR_t = \frac{